Skip to Main Content

 What Are Journal Impact Metrics?

-Journals with high impact metrics are often considered more prestigious.
+Journals with high-impact metrics are often considered more prestigious.
 Along with reviewing the impact metrics, you can use Ulrich's Web and Cabell's to determine if a journal is trustworthy and where you want to publish.

 Where Can I Find Journal Impact Metrics?